Jackie-Aniki/oneforall/README.md

 ## We also have tests

 ```
+ PASS  src/component.spec.ts
+  GIVEN Component
+    ✓ THEN update publishes update$ (12 ms)
+    ✓ THEN destroy publishes destroy$ (2 ms)

  PASS  src/state-machine.spec.ts
   GIVEN StateMachine
-    ✓ THEN you can set validators (4 ms)
+    ✓ THEN you can set validators (1 ms)
-    ✓ THEN you can't change state to invalid state
+    ✓ THEN you can't change state to invalid state (3 ms)
-    ✓ THEN you can change state to valid state
+    ✓ THEN you can change state to valid state (4 ms)

- PASS  src/component.spec.ts
+ PASS  src/polygon-body.spec.ts
-  GIVEN Component
+  GIVEN PolygonBody
-    ✓ THEN update publishes update$ (1 ms)
+    ✓ THEN update propagates x/y changes (10 ms)

+ PASS  src/index.spec.ts
+  GIVEN index.ts
+    ✓ THEN basic imports work (9 ms)

+ PASS  src/scene-ssr.spec.ts
+  GIVEN SceneSSR
+    ✓ THEN it works (6 ms)
-    ✓ THEN destroy publishes destroy$
+    ✓ THEN it can have children (1 ms)
+    ✓ THEN scene propagates update to gameobject to component (3 ms)

  PASS  src/circle-body.spec.ts
   GIVEN CircleBody
-    ✓ THEN it has set property radius (5 ms)
+    ✓ THEN it has set property radius (11 ms)
-    ✓ THEN it can't have zero radius (9 ms)
+    ✓ THEN it can't have zero radius (18 ms)
-    ✓ THEN update propagates x/y changes
+    ✓ THEN update propagates x/y changes (2 ms)

- PASS  src/scene-ssr.spec.ts
+ PASS  src/box-body.spec.ts
-  GIVEN SceneBase
+  GIVEN CircleBody
+    ✓ THEN it has set property width and height (10 ms)
+    ✓ THEN it has set property width but no height (1 ms)
-    ✓ THEN it works (3 ms)
+    ✓ THEN it can't have zero width (20 ms)
-    ✓ THEN it can have children (1 ms)
+    ✓ THEN it can't have zero height (3 ms)
-    ✓ THEN scene propagates update to gameobject to component (1 ms)
+    ✓ THEN update propagates x/y changes (3 ms)

- PASS  src/scene.spec.ts
+ PASS  src/container.spec.ts
-  GIVEN Scene
+  GIVEN Container
-    ✓ THEN it works (2 ms)
+    ✓ THEN update propagates x/y changes (6 ms)
-    ✓ THEN it can have children
-    ✓ THEN scene propagates update to gameobject to component (1 ms)
+    ✓ THEN destroy works (2 ms)

  PASS  src/sprite.spec.ts
   GIVEN Sprite
-    ✓ THEN update propagates x/y changes (3 ms)
+    ✓ THEN update propagates x/y changes (7 ms)
-    ✓ THEN removeChild works
+    ✓ THEN removeChild works (13 ms)
     ✓ THEN destroy works (1 ms)
-    ✓ THEN destroy works extended (1 ms)
+    ✓ THEN destroy works extended (2 ms)

+ PASS  src/scene.spec.ts
+  GIVEN Scene
+    ✓ THEN it works (16 ms)
+    ✓ THEN it can have children (3 ms)
+    ✓ THEN scene propagates update to gameobject to component (3 ms)

  PASS  src/prefab.spec.ts
   GIVEN Prefab
-    ✓ THEN can be instantiated (3 ms)
+    ✓ THEN can be instantiated (10 ms)
-    ✓ THEN can create 100 instances (10 ms)
+    ✓ THEN can create 100 instances (45 ms)

  PASS  src/game-object.spec.ts
   GIVEN GameObject
-    ✓ THEN you can add component (5 ms)
+    ✓ THEN you can add component (6 ms)
-    ✓ THEN update propagates to components (1 ms)
+    ✓ THEN update propagates to components (2 ms)
-    ✓ THEN you can remove component
+    ✓ THEN you can remove component (1 ms)
     ✓ THEN destroy removes component (1 ms)
-    ✓ THEN you can get component by label
+    ✓ THEN you can get component by label (1 ms)
-    ✓ THEN you can get components by label
+    ✓ THEN you can get components by label (1 ms)
-    ✓ THEN you can destroy 1000 bodies without problem (106 ms)
+    ✓ THEN you can destroy 1000 bodies without problem (296 ms)

- PASS  src/polygon-body.spec.ts
-  GIVEN PolygonBody
-    ✓ THEN update propagates x/y changes

- PASS  src/container.spec.ts
-  GIVEN Container
-    ✓ THEN update propagates x/y changes
-    ✓ THEN destroy works (1 ms)

- PASS  src/resources.spec.ts
-  GIVEN Resources
-    ✓ THEN it silently fails and proceeds (5 ms)

- PASS  src/index.spec.ts
-  GIVEN index.ts
-    ✓ THEN basic imports work (1 ms)

- PASS  src/application.spec.ts
-  GIVEN Application
-    ✓ THEN it works

-Test Suites: 13 passed, 13 total
+Test Suites: 1 skipped, 12 passed, 12 of 13 total
-Tests:       33 passed, 33 total
+Tests:       1 skipped, 36 passed, 37 total
 ```